A lot can go wrong in the web development realm. For starters, you may find this list a bit exhaustive but at the same time...

 With this semantic UI react components library, developers can use it very beautifully to develop websites with HTML and JavaScript.

-With about 11000 stars on Github, there is no shadow of a doubt that the semantic UI React library is favored in the React community.
+With about 50k stars and 5.1 forks on Github, there is no shadow of a doubt that the semantic UI React library is very popular in the React community.
 In order to define bind components, JSX code can be used easily.
 This semantic UI React library has some more potential features like easy setup CSS, Components APIs, keyboard support, and is well documented and tested.

 3. Conclusion